Lilli Andersen

 Else Lilly "Lilli" Andersen (later Svanberg, December 6, 1914 – January 24, 1988) was a Danish freestyle swimmer who competed in the 1932 Summer Olympics.

-She was born in Sankt Jørgensbjerg, Roskilde and died in Oscar Parish, Stockholm, Married to Tage Svanberg, a Swedish swimmer and she was the mother to John Torp Larsson and Hans Svanberg.
+She was born in Sankt Jørgensbjerg, Roskilde and died in Oscar Parish, Stockholm.
+She married Tage Svanberg, a Swedish swimmer, and was the mother of John Torp Larsson and Hans Svanberg.

 In 1932 she was eliminated in the semi-finals of the 400 metre freestyle event.
 She also participated in the 100 metre freestyle competition but was eliminated in the first round.
-Hold the world record in 800 meter freestyle 1933.
-Still holds the swim record for female on the swim distance Barsebäck - Bellevue which was at the 6 August 1937.
-The recordtime was 7 hours and 47 minutes.
+She broke the world record in the 800 meter freestyle in 1933, and still holds the record of 7 hours 47 minutes for females for the Barsebäck–Bellevue course from 6 August 1937.